Marcelo-Theodoro/MyOwnPythonWebFramework/README.md

 You can write your on controllers in the controllers.py file.

-View and model are not implemented yet.
+Views and models are not implemented yet.

 # Files